sctg-development/rust-photoacoustic/README.md

 - The codebase may be incomplete or contain non-working components
 - APIs and architecture may change significantly between commits
-- Tests may occasionally fail as new features are integrated
+- Tests are an integral part of development and may occasionally fail as new features are integrated or refactored, reflecting the ongoing alignment with project goals.
 - Documentation is being written alongside the code and evolves with it

 Rather than hiding work-in-progress behind feature branches, this approach demonstrates how modern software development progresses through incremental improvements, refactoring, and testing.
 Feel free to watch, star, or fork this repository to follow its evolution from prototype to working application.